Harvard, Heritage, and “Prochoice” Hostility

 I truly applaud the brand new Law Students for Life (LSL) and the Black Law Students Association (BLSA) for creating an opportunity for Truth to be spoken on an Ivy League campus.

 They invited me to Harvard Law School to address abortion’s alarming disproportionate impact in the black community.
 Harvard Law Professor Diane Rosenfeld, who teaches courses on “Gender Violence, Law and Social Justice” was invited to offer a pro-abortion view.
 (Sadly, we were prohibited by the “prochoice” professor from recording the event.
 She even threatened to cancel the event the night before because she said it was “horrible” that the event flyer associated ‘abortion’ with ‘death’.
 I guess people shouldn’t associate ‘sky’ with ‘clouds’ either.)
 Her focus on violence and rape is ironic, considering she supports the violence of abortion and Planned Parenthood which has repeatedly failed to report rape.
 The abortion chain was caught aiding and abetting sexual predators in Live Action’s undercover video exposé.
 I was conceived in rape, so protecting the innocent is my passion.
-In typical liberal fashion, she called my adoption story—where a woman proved she was stronger than her circumstances and chose Life for her child—“cute”.
+In typical liberal fashion, she called my adoption story—where a woman proved she was stronger than her circumstances and chose Life for her child—a “cute story”.

 It became immediately apparent that Rosenfeld knew nothing about the central theme of the event.
 She had to have talking points given to her by the Harvard Law Students for Reproductive Justice–none of which addressed the premise.
 She filled her time invoking buzzwords that define Women Studies programs (victim, bodily integrity, sexual coercion, gender violence) and sounded eerily reminiscent of Margaret Sanger as she repeatedly stated only “wanted” children are worthy of life.